rmcgranaghan/data_science_tools_and_resources/README.md

 - Links to the best materials across the web
 - General information to guide data science education, development, and action

+Note that most of the information is held in the Wiki section